Het microbioom: de rol van je darmflora voor je gezondheid en welzijn - Insentials

 Fiber plays a key role in promoting the growth of beneficial bacteria in the gut.
 Dietary fibers are not broken down by the human digestive system but serve as food for certain gut bacteria.
 The fermentation of fibers by these bacteria produces short-chain fatty acids (SCFAs), which support gut barrier health and reduce inflammation.

 Probiotics, on the other hand, are the bacteria themselves.
 These live bacteria, such as Lactobacillus rhamnosus, can be taken through supplements or fermented foods.
+These are often specific bacterial strains that have been extensively studied for their positive role within the gut microbiome.
 They may also help restore a healthy gut flora, particularly during or after disruptions caused by antibiotic treatments.
 [12]

-Antibiotics can significantly affect the composition of the gut microbiome.
-They not only kill harmful bacteria but also eliminate beneficial bacteria that are essential for a healthy microbiome.
-The use of antibiotics can lead to dysbiosis, an imbalance where harmful bacteria dominate.
+It is well known that antibiotics can cause gut problems.
+This is because they can have a significant impact on the composition of the gut microbiome.
+They not only kill harmful bacteria but also eliminate the beneficial bacteria that are essential for a healthy microbiome.
+The use of antibiotics can therefore lead to dysbiosis, an imbalance where harmful bacteria dominate.
 This imbalance can, in turn, impact our immune system.

 Chronic stress can lead to an increased production of the stress hormone cortisol, which weakens the gut barrier and may promote inflammation.
 This can contribute to the development of dysbiosis, which, as we now know, can affect both our physical and mental health.